 “If you really wanted to understand what things were like before we started modifying the environment, one of the only ways you can do that is by looking at museum collections,” says Cooper.

-Sign up for the Reasons to be Cheerful newsletter.The Natural History Museum in London has specimens that have been collected over the last three centuries.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The Natural History Museum in London has specimens that have been collected over the last three centuries.
 Such wide-ranging collections offer data that can help scientists better understand the impacts of environmental trends over time.

 Cooper and her colleagues, for instance, were able to use data from natural history collections to track changes in where pangolins live.
 The scale-covered raccoon-sized mammals, native to Africa and Asia, have been under stress from urbanization and poaching.
 Other researchers looked at bumblebee specimens collected through the 1900s in the UK, focusing on how symmetrical their wings are, which can be a sign of stress.
 They found that bees’ wings developed more asymmetrically in the second half of the century as environmental stressors mounted, particularly in warmer years.
 Collections also are useful for learning about diseases; researchers in the US found new insights into how leprosy spreads by looking at armadillo specimens collected between 1974 and 2017.